jamesjbot/Travelapp/README.md

-# Weather-Journal App Project
+# Travel Weather App

 ## Overview
-This project creates an asynchronous web app that uses a Web API and user data to dynamically update the UI.
+This project allows you to plan a multiple trips and give you the weather for your destination within 16 days

 ## How to use
-Start the server by using Terminal to navigate to the folder that contains server.js.
+Start the server by using Terminal in the base directory.

 Start the server with 'npm run start'.

-Direct your web browser to http://localhost:8888/, to access the application.
+Direct your web browser to http://localhost:9000/, to access the application.

-Enter your current zip code and your feelings about the weather.

-In the terminal, you can see console messages from the server about the state of stored data.
+Enter the place name of the destination you would like to visit and enter the date you will arrive there.

+You can click remove trip to remove the destination.

+Click Add Another Trip Leg to select another destination.

+### Develop other features

+If you're going to make changes you can use the dev shortcut 'npm run dev'.